kerni714/HealthWelfareStatDB/README.md

-**Note**: there seem to be a limitation in the API in that it cannot handle queries for multiple measure categories.
+**Note**: there seem to be a limitation in the API in that it cannot handle queries for multiple measure categories/measures.
 For all other variables, it seems to be possible to query multiple categories in the same query.

 **Disclaimer**: the R code in this package has been written to be general and work for all parts of the API.
 However, formal testing has only been carried out for